-Tumor conferences, which provide a multidisciplinary approach to the care of patients and education to staff, continued throughout 2015.
-These patient case presentations provide a forum and opportunity for radiologists, surgeons, pathologists, oncologists and other medical specialties to provide consultative services by discussing staging with diagnostic and treatment options for cancer patients, thereby improving the quality of care for the patients.
-160 total patients were presented at the tumor conferences during 2015.
+Tumor conferences, which provide a multidisciplinary approach to the care of patients and education to staff, continued throughout 2016.
+These patient case presentations provide a forum and opportunity for radiologists, surgeons, pathologists, oncologists and other medical specialties to provide consultative services including staging with diagnostic and treatment options for cancer patients, thereby improving the quality of care for the patients.
+178 total patients were presented at the tumor conferences during 2016.

-The Cancer Committee continued to evaluate and increase physician use of stage and evidence-based national treatment guidelines in treatment planning for our cancer patients.
-The Hillcrest Hospital Cancer Center strives to continue providing comprehensive, quality cancer care to our patients through the integration of new supportive patient programs and multidisciplinary services to enhance patient care and experience.
+The Cancer Committee continued to increase implementation of evidence-based national treatment guidelines in treatment planning for our cancer patients.

-Collaboration with the American Cancer Society (ACS) and The Gathering Place on community outreach activities continued throughout 2015 focusing on supportive services, prevention and early detection.
-Starting in late 2015, survivorship plans including treatment summary and recommendations were shared with the patients.
-In January and February 2015, Diana Simsic, LISW-S, OSW-C hosted Survivorship classes at the Cancer Center at Hillcrest Hospital.
+Collaboration with the American Cancer Society (ACS) and The Gathering Place on community outreach activities continued throughout 2016 focusing on supportive services, prevention and early detection.
+Starting in late 2015, survivorship plans, based on national guidelines were created and provided to our patients.
+This document includes a treatment summary and followup The Cleveland Clinic Cancer Center at Hillcrest Hospital continues to offer high quality comprehensive cancer care in the safest manner to our patients.

+recommendations.
+In 2016, Diana Simsic, LISW-S, OSW-C hosted Survivorship classes at the Cancer Center at Hillcrest Hospital.
+Cancer patients are living longer than ever today and it is our hope that every cancer patient will receive a survivorship plan.

 The continued generous support of Executive Caterers of Landerhaven, allowed the Monthly High Tea Program for oncology patients for the fifth year.
-This weekly event with trained hospital volunteers provides various comforting teas and pastries to the oncology patients and their families.
+This bi-weekly event with trained hospital volunteers provides various comforting teas and pastries to the oncology patients and their families.